 - 1. Implements a binary search tree with addition.
 You don't have to implement delete on the tree. - 2.
 The nodes in the tree contain strings. - 3.
-Print out the elements in the tree in reverse alphabetic order. - 4.
-Print out the elements in the tree that end in either an 'n' or an 's' in alphabetic order.
+Print out the elements in the tree in alphabetic order. - 4.
+Print out the elements in the tree that start with a vowel in reverse alphabetic order.